autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that the user has joined 5.
 User should be able to click the leave group button to leave a group they have joined 6.
 A confirmation popup should appear to confirm this action.

-69. **REVISED** The system must show the groups that the user is an admin for if they click on the “Admin Groups” button.
+69. **REVISED** The system must show the groups that the user is an admin for if they click on the “My Groups” tab in the nav bar.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that the user is an admin for (groups they've created).

-- Reason for REVISED:
+- Reason for REVISED: We decided to revise this requirement to properly match the workflow that we've implemented into our application.
+To access Admin Groups, the user just needs to click into the My Groups tab in the nav panel.
+Their Admin groups will be displayed at the top of this page.

-70. **IMPOSSIBLE** The system must display the groups that they have joined in chronological order.
+70. **COMPLETE** The system must display the groups that they have joined in chronological order.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User should be able to view the groups that the user has joined 5.
 Joined groups should be displayed in chronological order, from left to right.

-- Reasoning for IMPOSSIBLE:

 71. **COMPLETE** The system must route the user to the specific group page when clicked on.